dinkarjuyal/dinkarjuyal.github.io/_posts/2024-01-03-Self-supervised-learning-for-vision.md

 Comparison between Contrastive Learning and Masked Image Modeling (<a href="https://github.com/naver-ai/cl-vs-mim">Source</a>)
 </p>

-### Link between temperature and number of classes-
+### Link between temperature and number of classes
 In CL, the temperature term serves to sharpen the output values, with a temperature -> 0 corresponding to one-hot representations.
 The gradient term of the loss shows that lower values of temperature lead to higher penalty values for hard-negative examples.

 ![CL gradients](/assets/self-supervised-learning-for-vision/cl_loss_weights.png)